osheengupta/CruzHacks-ElevatR/README.md

 ## Usage

 1. Browse job listings on sites like LinkedIn, Indeed, or Glassdoor
-2. Click the JobSkillTracker extension icon and select "Save Job Description"
+2. Click the ElevatR extension icon and select "Save Job Description"
 3. The extension will extract skills and save the job information
 4. Click "View Dashboard" to see your saved jobs and skill analysis
 5. Upload your resume to identify skill gaps